Skip to main content

 To remove an Internet Gateway Network from your organization, follow the steps below.

-1. Navigate to the Secure Networks → Internet Gateway Networks page of an organization on Zenconsole.
+1. Navigate to the Zero-Trust Networks → Internet Gateway Networks page of an organization on Zenconsole.

 2. Select the private network that you want to delete.

-3. Scroll down to the Delete Overlay Network pane.
+3. Scroll down to the Delete Network pane.

-4. Click the Delete Overlay Network button.
+4. Click the Delete Network button.
 This will display a confirmation dialog box.

 5. Type the network name to approve the removal of the private network.